* Spain sells 5 billion euros of 5-, 10-, 30-year bonds

 Ten-year Italian yields also bounced off

 eight-year lows of 3.54 percent hit in the previous session as

 markets showed faith in Prime Minister-designate Matteo Renzi's

 ambitious reform agenda.
 They last traded at 3.64 percent.

 German 10-year Bund yields, the benchmark for

-euro zone borrowing costs, were up 3 bps at 1.69 percent.
+euro zone borrowing costs, were flat at 1.66 percent.